Skip to main content

 • DP attention: By default the attention layers are tensor-parallel (sharded across all TP ranks).
 Enabling DP attention (the toggle above, or --dp <N> --enable-dp-attention) instead runs attention as N data-parallel groups: each DP rank serves its own slice of the requests with its own KV cache. --dp must divide --tp.

-• FP8 KV cache: To enable fp8 kv cache, please append --kv-cache-dtype fp8_e4m3.
+• FP8 KV cache: To enable fp8 kv cache, set --kv-cache-dtype fp8_e4m3.
+This is enabled by default on the NVFP4 checkpoint.

 4. Model Invocation